openforis/fra-platform/src/server/static/definitions/fra/2020/en/faq.md

 It is possible, but should be done with much caution; particularly the conversion and expansion factors need a growing stock per hectare as part of the input, so here some assumptions need to be made.
 Using wood density and biomass expansion factors is more straightforward.

-# 2b Growing stock composition
+# 2b Forest growing stock composition

-### Does Table 2b on growing stock composition refer to natural forests only?
+### Does Table 2b on forest growing stock composition refer to natural forests only?

 No. All the table refer to both natural and planted forests of both native and introduced species.